 Since the discovery of a silver treasure here in 1975, a complete replica Iron Age village has been built, with houses that are reconstructions from various periods of the era.
 From the village there is a 3 km (2 mi) footpath with several stations that show many of the relics found in the area.

 Those travelling with children would be remiss not to visit Kneippbyn Amusement Park.
-Located just a few kilimeters south of Visby, the park contains a theme park and waterpark for kids of all ages.
+Located just a few kilimeters south of Visby, this attraction contains a theme park and waterpark for kids of all ages.
 The centerpiece of the park is Pippi Longstocking's famed Villa Villekulla.

 One final tip...

-Says Jennie: "Drive a round and stop at small fishing villages to buy smoked fish and some fresh bread and enjoy the food at a peaceful pier/warf."
+Says Jennie: "Drive around and stop at small fishing villages to buy smoked fish and some fresh bread and enjoy the food at a peaceful pier or warf."
 Sounds good to us!